 Don’t believe us?
 Read our article about ingredient splitting in dog food.
 This dirty trick is what gives boutique food companies leverage to make you believe their formulas have ‘meat first’.

-Common boutique food brands include Victor, Fromm, 4Health, Diamond (also Costco), Instinct, Earthborn Holistic, Acana, Orijen, Solid Gold, Farmina, Nulo, Nutro, and Nutrisource.
+Common small food brands include Victor, Fromm, 4Health, Diamond (also Costco), Instinct, Earthborn Holistic, Acana, Orijen, Solid Gold, Farmina, Nulo, Nutro, and Nutrisource.

 Can nutritional DCM be reversed?